 2. Blend! (or grate)

 Add your cauliflower to a food processor and pulse to ground the cauliflower into a rice-like texture.
 It takes just seconds of blending to get here, and I recommend doing this in as many as 3 or 4 batches to ensure your cauliflower all blends evenly.
-Transfer your cauliflower to a bowl lined with paper towels (or an absorbent kitchen towel).Get it now on Amazon.com
+Transfer your cauliflower to a bowl lined with paper towels (or an absorbent kitchen towel).Buy on Amazon.com

 If you do not have a food processor to blend your cauliflower in, you could either purchase the one above or grate the cauliflower by hand with a cheese grater.
 If you don’t have either, looks like you’re having plain old cauliflower for dinner tonight.